seongsukim-ml/GPWNO/README.md

 # Gaussian plane-wave neural operator (GPWNO).
 By Seongsu Kim, Feb, 2024 [[arxiv]](https://arxiv.org/abs/2402.04278) [[PDF]](https://arxiv.org/pdf/2402.04278.pdf)

 🌟 This repository contains an implementation of the paper ***Gaussian plane-wave neural operator for electron density estimation***.
-The code of the model is mainly inspired by the [InfGCN](https://github.com/ccr-cheng/infgcn-pytorch) by Chaoran Cheng.
+The code implementation of the model is mainly inspired by the [InfGCN](https://github.com/ccr-cheng/infgcn-pytorch) by Chaoran Cheng.

 ## Packages and Requirements
 All codes are run with python 3.9 and CUDA 12.0.
 A similar environment should also work, as this project does not rely on some rapidly changing packages.